dacn-tannat/aoj-gcd-data/README.md

    cd tannat-data
    ```

+3. Set up the `.env` file in the root directory according to the `.env.template` file.

-3. Run the main processing script using the run.sh script:
+4. Run the main processing script using the run.sh script:

    ```
    ./run.sh